Encourage your colleagues and friends to apply!

-- Mentors must work closely with the program managers, providing activity logs, updates and feedback.
+- Mentors must work closely with the program managers to provide updates and feedback.

-- Mentors must maintain communication with mentee and follow through on commitments.
+- Mentors must maintain communication with mentees and follow through on commitments.

-- Mentors must serve as a resource and source of support for assigned mentee.
+- Mentors must serve as a resource and source of support for the assigned mentees.

 *All mentors must undergo a background check prior to being matched.

-Please complete an application by clicking here.
+Please complete an application by clicking.
 You will need to provide your contact information, a résumé and references, and you must also submit two essays.

 The Youth Department will notify the first cohort of mentors regarding next steps.